mrtazz/unwiredcouch.com/content/reading/the-bullet-journal-method.md

 ---
-title: “The Bullet Journal Method: Track the Past, Order the Present, Design the Future”
+title: "The Bullet Journal Method: Track the Past, Order the Present, Design the Future"
 author: Ryder Carroll
 date: 2019-01-19
 ---